|

 45. abstinence

-the trait of abstaining (especially from alcohol)
+the trait of refraining from something, especially alcohol

 46. abstruse